Govee Introduces Outdoor Chromatic String Lights Featuring the Industry's First Single-Bulb Customization Technology

 Personalized DIY Expression in Every Mode

 Govee Outdoor Chromatic String Lights support extensive per-bulb customization, turning each light into a dynamic canvas for outdoor expression.
 Users can freely design lighting effects on each individual bulb, with up to three layered cycling effects to create distinctive light and shadow transitions.
-Powered by a proprietary group encoding algorithm, each bulb can be configured independently, allowing for more flexible and precise lighting effects across the string.
+A proprietary group encoding algorithm enables independent bulb control for precise, flexible lighting.

-In addition to colorful lighting effects, the Outdoor Chromatic String Lights also provide high-brightness white illumination of up to 240 lumens per bulb, allowing users to seamlessly switch between vibrant color expression and dedicated white lighting.

-Like all Govee lights, Govee Outdoor Chromatic String Lights offers seamless smart control and ecosystem integration.
-Manage the lights effortlessly using the Govee Home App, voice commands through Amazon Alexa or Google Home, or expand setup with Matter compatibility.
+Each bulb also delivers up to 240 lumens of bright white illumination, allowing seamless switching between vibrant colors and functional lighting.
+Smart control is effortless with the Govee Home App, voice assistants like Alexa and Google Home, and Matter compatibility—making it easy to personalize and integrate your outdoor lighting setup.

 Pricing and Availability